Last date modified: 2026-May-22

 The request description is summarized by AI, saving on time and effort for review.

-Request coordinators confirm that FOIA requests meet all required policies and, once complete, mark them as perfected to move the request to the searching stage.
-There are two sub-sections for the Intake step: Evaluation and Confirm Perfection.
+Request coordinators confirm that FOIA requests meet all required policies and, once complete, mark them as perfected to move the request to the search stage.

 The FOIA request details screen show status and priority.

-There are two sub-sections for the Intake step: Evaluation and Confirm Perfection.
+There are two sub-steps for Intake: Evaluation and Confirm Perfection.

 Evaluation

 Click Evaluation to open the modal.
-The modal displays all of the uncompleted sub-sections.
-Completed sub-sections are not displayed on the modal.
+The modal displays all of the uncompleted sub-steps.
+Completed sub-steps are not displayed in the modal.

 Fee Category Decision

-The requester assigns a fee category to their request.
-Options are:
+The requester assigned a fee category to their request.
+Their options were:

 • Commercial